 La Negrita is open for breakfast and dinner, so make sure to plan accordingly.

-And it goes without saying, things are just a little bit more relaxed in El Cuyo, so you may be waiting on your meal a little bit longer than in other parts of Mexico.
-Consider it a blessing and enjoy the time together with friends and family.
+And it goes without saying that things are just a little bit more relaxed in El Cuyo, so that you may be waiting for your meal a little bit longer than in other parts of Mexico.
+Consider it a blessing, and enjoy the time together with friends and family.

 - Address: Calle 23 A No. 184 x 26, 97707 El Cuyo, Yuc., Mexico